Simon Mills (footballer)

 Simon Ashley Mills (born 16 August 1964) is an English former footballer who played as a defender; he was described by Jeff Kent as "skilful and adaptable".
-He made 288 league appearances in a ten-year career in the Football League.
+He made 350 league and cup appearances in a ten-year career in the Football League.

 He began his career with local club Sheffield Wednesday in 1982 before moving on to York City three years later.
-Voted Clubman of the Year in 1986, he was sold on to Port Vale for £35,000 in December 1987.
+Voted Clubman of the Year in 1986, he was sold to Port Vale for £35,000 in December 1987.
 He helped the "Valiants" to win promotion out of the Third Division via the play-offs in 1989 before injuries forced him to leave the professional game in May 1994.
 He later attempted comebacks with Boston United and Matlock Town.

 Career

 Sheffield Wednesday

 Born in Sheffield, West Riding of Yorkshire, Mills started his career with Sheffield Wednesday in 1982.
 He was capped five times at England Youth level.
 However, he failed to earn a first-team spot at Hillsborough, particularly following the "Owls" ascent to the First Division in 1983–84 under Howard Wilkinson's stewardship.
 He felt that he did not suit Wilkinson's style of football.